K8s primer - Part II

 ❗ Because you are using a Docker driver on darwin, the terminal needs to be open to run it.

-A K8s LoadBalancer is the standard way to expose a service to outside traffic.
+A K8s LoadBalancer is the standard way to expose a service to external traffic.
 You can use LoadBalancer if your (cloud) provider supports it:

 File ./k8s/loadbalancer.yaml